autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 - Fault proof: a `NewFaultProof` event, logging: round `_offender` validator address, `_severity` of the fault, and `_eventId`.
 - Accusation proof: a `NewAccusation` event, logging: round `_offender` validator address, `_severity` of the fault, and `_eventId`.
 - Innocence proof: an `InnocenceProven` event, logging: `_offender` validator address, `0` indicating there are no pending accusations against the validator.

+###  update (ACU Contract)

+The Auton Currency Unit (ACU) Contract finalisation function, called once per Oracle voting round as part of the state finalisation function [`finalize`](/reference/api/aut/op-prot/#finalize).
+The function checks if the Oracle Contract [`finalize`](/reference/api/aut/op-prot/#finalize-oracle-contract) has initiated a new oracle voting round, if so then:

+- it retrieves the latest prices from the Oracle Contract (i.e. the latest round data)
+- checks price data completeness:
+  - if latest prices have been returned for all symbols in the ACU currency basket, then:
+    - computes the ACU index value
+    - resets the `round` to the index number of the oracle voting round that computed the retrieved latest prices.
+    - returns status of `true` to the calling Autonity Protocol Contract
+  - else if one or more prices are unavailable from the Oracle, it will not compute the ACU value for that round, and returns status of `false` to the calling Autonity Protocol Contract.

+#### Parameters

+None.

+#### Response

+None.

+#### Event

+On success the function emits an `Updated` event for the new ACU value, logging: `block.number`, `block.timestamp`, oracle voting round number `round`, and the ACU index value calculated `_value`.